dirtsimple/imposer/README.md

 * Second phase: run `jq` using the accumulated jq code generated by the YAML, JSON, jq, etc. code blocks executed during the first phase, creating a new JSON configuration map.
 (The `json_loaded` event fires at the end of this phase.)
 * Third phase: run `wp eval-file` on the accumulated PHP code generated by the code blocks executed during the first phase, passing the JSON output by the second phase as a command-line argument.
 (The `imposer_done` event fires at the end of this phase.)

 So, even though it looks like shell, PHP, and YAML/JSON/jq code execution are interleaved, in reality all the shell code is executed first: it's just that any code block *other* than shell code blocks are translated to shell code that accumulates either jq or PHP code for execution in the second or third phase.
-This means that you can't (for example) have two YAML block references the same environment variable and change it "in between" -- whatever value the environment variable has at the end of phase one is what will be used in both blocks during phase two.
+This means that you can't (for example) have two YAML blocks reference the same environment variable and change it "in between them" using shell code, because whatever value the environment variable has at the end of phase one is what will be used when *both* blocks are executed during phase two.

 ### Imposer Subcommands

-Note: imposer always operates on the nearest directory at or above the current directory that contains either a `wp-cli.yml` or a `composer.json`.
-This directory is assumed to be your project root, and all paths are calculated from there.
+Note: imposer always operates on the nearest directory at or above the current directory that contains either an `imposer-project.md `, a `wp-cli.yml`, and/or a `composer.json`.
+This directory is assumed to be your project root, and all relative paths are based there.

-(Note also that imposer does not currently support operating on remote sites: state files are always read and run on the *local* machine, even if `wp eval-file` successfully sends the resulting JSON and PHP for remote execution.)
+(Note also that imposer does not currently support operating on remote sites: state files are always read and run on the *local* machine, even if `wp eval-file` successfully sends the resulting JSON and PHP for remote execution!)

 #### imposer apply *[state...]*